Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 Release Stuck Buttons

 While using the remote for a long time, there is a chance for dirt or dust sediments to settle on the edges of the button.
 Excessive dust sediment makes the button stuck.
-That may lead the remote to stop responding to any of the remote functions.
+That may lead the remote to stop responding to any remote functions.
 Hence, you need to clean the edges of the button wisely to stop the dust formation on the remote.
 For cleaning the remote keys, use a cotton swab or microfiber cloth by dipping it with 99% isopropyl alcohol.

 Clear the Obstructions